JessicaPlassmann/Unsupervised-Shearography/data/README.md

 <h2>Dataset Acquisition</h2>

-The shearographic data were acquired using a shearography sensor from Tenta Vision GmbH, which was mounted on a UR5 industrial robot arm (Universal Robots) to enable automated measurements.
+The shearographic data were acquired using a shearography sensor from Tenta Vision GmbH (https://www.tenta-vision.de), which was mounted on a UR5 industrial robot arm (Universal Robots) to enable automated measurements.

 The measurement procedure employed spatial phase-shifting shearography, with a shear value of 1 mm oriented at a 45° angle relative to the specimen surface.
 Illumination was applied at a 0° angle, i.e., perpendicular to the specimen surface.